 During fiscal 2015-16 new legislation, Assembly Bill 1618, was passed in California for the purpose of funding a new program titled "No Place Like Home".
-This legislation will redirect 7% of the annual MHSA tax revenue thereby decreasing MHSA funds that will be allocated and received by California counties and Tri-City in the future.
+This legislation will potentially redirect 7% of the annual MHSA tax revenue thereby decreasing MHSA funds that will be allocated and received by California counties and Tri-City in the future.
+This legislation is currently under final review and court validation to confirm that these restricted funds can be redirected.
 The effect of this reduction of MHSA funds cannot be determined as MHSA funds received by the Counties and Tri-City depend on the growth or reduction in the collection of MHSA taxes by the State.
-The 7% redirection in MHSA funding is not expected to begin until fiscal 2017-18.
+The 7% redirection in MHSA funding is not expected to begin until fiscal 2018-19.